cartoon-raccoon/cartoon-raccoon/README.md

 ### Current Projects:
 - Verdigris - an interpreted programming language implemented in Rust
+- Oyster - a Bash-like Unix shell written in Rust
 - Torque - a CLI bittorrent client written in Go

 ### Planned projects
 - A Rust CLI Spotify client (similar to spotify-tui)
 - A fullstack bugtracker service with C++ GUI and Rust TUI clients, and a Go backend
-- Migrating from KDE to BSPWM (for that r/unixporn street cred, yaknow?)
+- Migrating from KDE to BSPWM/OpenboxWM (for that r/unixporn street cred, yaknow?)

 ### Languages I know:
 - Rust